African American cemeteries in North Carolina

 African American cemeteries in North Carolina were established throughout the state's history.
 While many are in decay, interest in preserving, restoring, and commemorating their history has developed.

-South Ashville Cemetery is the oldest cemetery for African Americans in western North Carolina.
-Odd Fellow Cemetery in Forsyth County was established by the fraternal organization.
-A historic marker commemorates its history.
-Some are abandoned and endangered.
-The bipartisan African-American Burial Grounds Preservation Act (S.3667) was introduced in 2022 sought to establish a grant and technical assistance program at the National Park Service grant opportunities and technical assistance to research, identify, survey, and preserve these historic sites in the U.S.
+The South Ashville Cemetery in Asheville, North Carolina, is the oldest public cemetery for African Americans in Western North Carolina.
+It founded as a cemetery for enslaved people and has been gradually restored by community volunteers.
+The Odd Fellow Cemetery in Wilson, North Carolina was established by the fraternal organization and is now commemorated with an historic marker.

+Some of North Carolina's African American cemeteries are abandoned and endangered.
 In Johnston County, enslaved people were buried in what is now a woodsy area, some of their graves marked with fieldstones.
 The cemetery continued in use after the Civil War and emancipation, and the property was purchased by a former slave.

+The following is a list of known African American cemeteries in North Carolina.